Permeable paving: Trees

 Permeable pavements may give urban trees the rooting space they need to grow to full size.
 A "structural-soil" pavement base combines structural aggregate with soil; a porous surface admits vital air and water to the rooting zone.
 This integrates healthy ecology and thriving cities, with the living tree canopy above, the city's traffic on the ground, and living tree roots below.
 The benefits of permeables on urban tree growth have not been conclusively demonstrated and many researchers have observed tree growth is not increased if construction practices compact materials before permeable pavements are installed.

 Reducing heat island effect

-Permeable pavements enable greater retention of water in city environments, which are at greater risk for high temperatures due to the heat island effect.
-Similar to green roofs, permeable paving keeps water within the local microecosystem, which in turn keeps temperatures cooler when compared to a non-permeable paving system.
+Research findings indicate that employing high albedo (reflective) and permeable pavement has the potential to alleviate near-surface heat island effects and enhance air quality, while also potentially improving human thermal comfort.
+In comparison to impermeable pavement, permeable pavement exhibits minimal thermal impact on the near-surface air due to its capacity for heat exchange.